bm17tala/sorting-algorithm-visualizer/progress.md

 * Week of 4/8-4/12 - Complete tests of sorting algorithms, collect data, bug testing of algorithm implementation.
 * Week of 4/15-4/19 - Complete bug testing of GUI implementation, and add more capability to the GUI in general as described above
 * Week of 4/22-4/25 - Finish/bugtest Graphical representations, possibly complete a presentation to display alongside running program.

+### Week of April 8-12

+This week, we worked on refining the GUI which will present vertices being sorted in real-time.

+The GUI has been tested and improved to work better with the graph data we will be using.
+Sound has also been added to the visualization, though improvements may need to be made.

+We have failed to collect data from the sorting algorithms, so that will need to be moved to next week.
+Otherwise, we are on pace.

+* Week of 4/15-4/19 - Collect data, complete bug testing of GUI implementation.
+* Week of 4/22-4/25 - Finish/bugtest graphical representations, complete analysis of data, possibly complete a presentations to display alongside running program.